 There was one element that our last four problems had in common.
 In each case our EGF f(x) involved the number of structures of a certain type (partitions, telephone networks, tennis pairings, permutations) that used only one set of an appropriate kind.
 (That is, we had a partition with one part, a telephone network consisting either of one person or two people connected to each other, a tennis pairing of one set of two people, or a permutation with one cycle.)
 Our EGF g(x) was the number of structures of the same "type" (we put type in quotation marks here because we don't plan to define it formally) that could consist of any number of sets of the appropriate kind.
 Notice that the order of these sets was irrelevant.
-For example we don't order the blocks of a partition and a product of disjoint cycles is the same no matter what order we use to write down the product.
+For example, we don't order the blocks of a partition or the cycles in a cycle decomposition of a permutation.
 Thus we were relating the EGF for structures which were somehow "building blocks" to the EGF for structures which were sets of building blocks.
 For a reason that you will see later, it is common to call the building blocks connected structures.
 Notice that our connected structures were all based on nonempty sets, so we had no connected structures whose value was the empty set.
 Thus in each case, if $f(x) = \sum{i=0}^{\infty} a_i \frac{x^i}{i!}$, we would have $a_0 = 0$.
 The relationship between the EGFs was always $g(x) = e^{f(x)}$.
 We now give a combinatorial explanation for this relationship.

-- •412.
-Suppose that S is a set with a set-value function V from S to a set Y such that no element of S has the empty set as a value.
-Let f(x) be the generating function for S according to the value function V. - (a) In the power series the product principle tells us that the coefficient of $\frac{x^n}{n!}$ in $f(x)^k$ is the number of k-tuples of elements of S whose values are disjoint
+- ·413.
+Suppose that \mathcal{F} is a species of structures on subsets of a set X with no structures on the empty set.
+Let f(x) be the EGF for \mathcal{F} . - (a) In the power series what does Corollary 4 tell us about the coefficient of $\frac{x^n}{n!}$ in $\frac{f(x)^k}{k!}$?